aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getAutoSize() {#getAutoSize--}

+<b>@deprecated.</b> Please use the 'autoSize' property instead.
 Indicates if size of comment is adjusted automatically according to its content.
 Note: In some special cases (such as Mac environment), this setting may not take effect.
 If this setting does not take effect, please replace it with FitToTextSize().

 ```javascript
 getAutoSize() : boolean;